hongsamL/treetracer/README.md

 ### NOTE

-To run each time using `uv` it's NOT necessary to the python virtual environment using `source .venv/bin/activate`.
+To run each time using `uv` it's NOT necessary to load the python virtual environment using `source .venv/bin/activate`.

 `uv run treetracer` will automatically take care of this.